UltraMessaging/um_troubleshoot/README.md

-We don't yet know why the "lbmrcv" program is missing 53, or why only two were listed as unrecoverable on the transport session, or why none delivered unrecoverable loss events to the application.
+We don't yet know why the "lbmrcv" program is missing 53, or why only two were listed as unrecoverable on the transport session, or why there were no unrecoverable loss events delivered to the application.

 Let's keep digging.

 # PACKET CAPTURE ANALYSIS

-Run the WireShark application and read the "test.pcap" file.
+Run the Wireshark application and read the "test.pcap" file.

-Set up protocols.
+Configure Wireshark to dissect the UM packets.
-(These settings are temporary and will go away when WireShark is restarted.
+(These settings are temporary and will go away when Wireshark is restarted.
 For permanent changes, use "preferences".)

-Right-click on the third packet -> "Decode As..."
+Right-click on the third packet and select "Decode As..."
 * Double-click on "35101", replace with "12965", "Enter".
 Double-click on "none" (under Current), select "LBMR", "Enter".
 * Click the "duplicate" button (right of the "-" button), "Enter".